Unreal Tournament (cancelled video game)

 Unreal Tournament is a cancelled first-person arena shooter video game developed by Epic Games.
 It was planned to be the ninth game in the Unreal franchise, the fifth game in the Unreal Tournament series, and the first entry since 2007's Unreal Tournament 3.
 The game utilizes Epic's Unreal Engine 4 and was planned for release for free on Microsoft Windows, OS X, and Linux.
 The game was released as a pre-alpha on August 13, 2014, but never completed due to Epic Games' focus on Fortnite Battle Royale.

 Unreal Tournaments development was crowdsourced and open to contribution from anyone with Epic Games using forums for discussions and Twitch livestreams for updates.
-The source code of the game was published on GitHub.
-Development had ceased by July 2017 when the team transitioned over to Fortnite, though a formal announcement of the end of development was not made until December 2018.
-The game remained available for free in its June 2017 configuration (version 0.1.12) until its servers were shut down on January 24, 2023, rendering the game inaccessible in an official capacity.

-Because of the open source nature of the game, a new master server and an unofficial update titled "Unreal Tournament 4 Unofficial Update" or "UT4UU" for short were created and a new installer was made under the domain "UT4Ever" to simplify installation and access to the game after it was pulled from the Epic Games Store.
-Additionally, services like "Unreal Tournament Custom Content" or "UTCC" continue to run and receive updates and competitive events and tournaments continue to be organized.
+The source code of the game was published on GitHub but has been removed.

 Gameplay

 Gameplay remained largely unchanged from past iterations of the Unreal Tournament series.
 The gametypes were: